-As noted above, because Raúl Alarcón, Jr., our CEO, President and Chairman of the Board, holds more than 50% of our voting power, we are deemed to be a "controlled company" under the Nasdaq Marketplace Rules.
+As noted above, because Raúl Alarcón, Jr., our CEO, President and Chairman of the Board, holds more than 50% of our voting power, we are deemed to be a "controlled company" under the Nasdaq Listing Rules.
 Because we are a controlled company, the Board has not elected to establish a separate nominating committee or formal rules governing director nominations from stockholders.
 The functions of evaluating and nominating director candidates are performed by the Board as a whole.
 The Board will, from time to time, review biographical information and background material relating to potential candidates and interview selected candidates.
 The Board does not currently have a charter or written policy with regard to the nomination process.
 We have not engaged a third party to assist us in identifying and evaluating the individuals nominated for election as directors at this Annual Meeting.

 The Board has not set specific, minimum qualifications that must be met by director candidates.
-In considering whether to nominate any particular candidate for election to the Board, the Board uses various criteria to evaluate each candidate, including, but not limited to, an evaluation of each candidate's integrity and sound judgment, business acumen, professional skills and experience, knowledge of our business and industry, possible conflicts of interest and the ability to act in the interests of our stockholders.
-The Board also considers whether a potential nominee would satisfy the Nasdaq Marketplace Rules' definition of "independent" and the SEC's definition of "audit committee financial expert."
+In deciding whether to nominate any particular candidate for election to the Board, the Board considers the appropriate skills and personal characteristics needed in light of the makeup of the current Board, including considerations of each candidate's integrity, character, sound judgment, business acumen, professional skills and experience, knowledge of our business and industry, differences in viewpoint, education, possible conflicts of interest, the ability to act in the interests of our stockholders and other individual qualities and attributes.
+Further, while the Board does not have a formal diversity policy, it identifies qualified potential candidates without regard to any candidate's race, color, disability, gender, national origin, sexual orientation, religion or creed.
+The Board seeks to ensure the fair representation of all stockholder interests on the Board.
+The Board believes that the use of these general criteria, along with a non-discriminatory policy, will best result in a Board that evidences that diversity in many respects.
+The Board believes that it currently maintains that diversity.
+The Board also considers whether a potential nominee would satisfy the Nasdaq Listing Rules' definition of "independent" and the SEC's definition of "audit committee financial expert."
 We believe that the backgrounds and qualifications of our directors, considered as a group, provides a composite mix of experience, knowledge and abilities that allows the Board to fulfill its responsibilities.

-We do not have a formal policy with regard to the consideration of director candidates recommended by our stockholders because we are a controlled company under the Nasdaq Marketplace Rules.
 Stockholder recommendations relating to director nominees may be submitted in accordance with the procedures set forth below under the heading "Stockholder Proposals for Next Annual Meeting."
-Stockholders may also send communications to the Board in accordance with the procedures set forth above under the heading "Stockholder Communications with the Board of Directors."
+Stockholders may also send communications to the Board in accordance with the procedures set forth below under the heading "Stockholder Communications with the Board of Directors."